goldenson/maximeorefice/_posts/2020-03-21-raspberry-pi.md

 ### Using systemd

-This is a technique to ensure our containers are getting spinned up at boot time in case our rapsberry crashes.
+This is a technique to ensure our containers are spun up at boot time in case our raspberry crashes.

 - Run `./install.sh`